How and why did you get started in private investing?

 Beyond economic return, what kind of impact do you hope to make with your portfolio?

-What are the most pressing challenges or pain points in managing your day-to-day private investment activity?
+What’s the most pressing challenge or pain point in managing your day-to-day private investment activity?

 What is the hardest investment lesson you’ve learned and/or the biggest investment mistake you’ve made?